ImperialCollegeLondon/pyrealm/README.md

 For more details, see the package website:
 [https://pyrealm.readthedocs.io/](https://pyrealm.readthedocs.io/).

-**TODO** Need to link here to a _roadmap_ for the package and therefore _create_ that roadmap along with the a feature set to aim for in version 1.0.0.

 ## Using `pyrealm`

-The `pyrealm` package requires Python 3.9 or greater.
+The `pyrealm` package requires Python 3.10 or greater.
 We make released versions available via [PyPi](https://pypi.org/project/pyrealm/) and also generate DOIs for each release via [Zenodo](https://doi.org/10.5281/zenodo.8366847).
 You can install the most recent release using `pip`: